-Here at South Beach, we believe that weight loss and healthy living shouldn’t be complicated—and exercise is no exception.
-We recommend 30 minutes of physical activity daily during the weight loss phases of South Beach, but what exercise should you be choosing?
+Here at South Beach Diet, we believe that weight loss and healthy living shouldn’t be complicated—and exercise is no exception.
+We recommend 30 minutes of physical activity daily, but what exercise should you be choosing?
 And should you focus on cardio or strength training?
 Both types of exercise are beneficial to a healthy lifestyle.

 We’ve mapped out the science-backed benefits of both cardio and strength training so you have all the facts:

 Cardio is any activity that gets you breathing a little harder and increases your heart rate.
 Low-intensity activities like walking the dog or taking the stairs count as cardio.
 But it’s medium-intensity exercises like Zumba or jogging and especially high-intensity cardio like running or kickboxing that help you burn calories quicker.
 Interval training—such as sprinting for a minute and walking for five—is another high intensity form of exercise that’s very effective at burning fat.
 All cardio exercises burn off glycogen stores and accelerate fat-loss.